DrGrid/Gridcoin-Research/doc/build-windows.md

 With Windows 10, Microsoft has released a new feature named the [Windows Subsystem for Linux](https://msdn.microsoft.com/commandline/wsl/about).
-This feature allows you to run a bash shell directly on Windows in an Ubuntu-based environment.
+This feature allows you to run a bash shell directly on Windows in an Ubuntu 18.04 "Bionic Beaver" based environment.
 Within this environment you can cross compile for Windows without the need for a separate Linux VM or server.

 This feature is not supported in versions of Windows prior to Windows 10 or on